Linuxfabrik/monitoring-plugins/check-plugins/ntp-chronyd/README.md

 usage: ntp-chronyd [-h] [-V] [-c CRIT] [--stratum STRATUM] [--test TEST]
                    [-w WARN]

-This plugin compares the chronyd clock offset in milliseconds to that of the NTP servers.
+Checks the clock offset of chronyd in milliseconds compared to the configured NTP servers.
+Alerts when the offset exceeds the configured thresholds.

 options:
-  -h, --help           show this help message and exit -V, --version        show program's version number and exit -c, --critical CRIT  Set the critical threshold for the ntp time offset, in
+  -h, --help           show this help message and exit -V, --version        show program's version number and exit -c, --critical CRIT  CRIT threshold for the NTP time offset, in
-                       ms. Default: 86400000ms
+                       milliseconds.
+Default: 86400000ms
   --stratum STRATUM    Warns if the determined stratum of the time server is
                        greater than or equal to this value.
 Stratum 1 indicates a computer with a locally attached reference